 After all, not only is ghee an animal fat, but it’s a highly saturated animal fat.
 And if decades of diet-industry conditioning have taught us anything, it’s that saturated animal fat is bad.
 Dangerous.
 Unhealthy.
 And we shouldn’t just quit the sat fats.
 We should replace them with highly processed fats like corn oil, soybean oil, and canola oil.
 After all, nature’s got it all wrong.
 We need to get our food from factories.

-I busted the low-fat myth in my 7 reasons fat is your friend post, and I tackle all the saturated-fat-phobia AND animal-product-phobia at length in Eat the Yolks.
-(If I do say so myself, it’s the PERFECT read for the Paleo, Primal and Real Food skeptic.)
+I busted the low-fat myth in my, 7 Reasons Fat is Your Friend, post.
+And I tackle all the saturated fat-phobia AND animal-product-phobia at length in Eat the Yolks.
+(If I do say so myself, it’s the PERFECT read for the Paleo, Primal, and Real Food skeptic.)
 In short – and this is stated in this study – “there is no significant evidence for concluding that dietary saturated fat is associated with an increased risk of [heart disease]”.

 That sounds dumb because it is dumb.
 All the “bull garbage” of the low-fat movement distracted us from the fact that real, natural fats like ghee (NOT factory-made, highly processed junk like corn oil, soybean oil, and canola oil) are the way to go.
 It’s also led us to forget that animals are meant to be raised in a natural environment, on their natural diets; not in factory farms.
 This is why I don’t recommend animal products when you don’t trust the source.

-When I say “natural,” THAT is what I mean.)
+When I say “natural,” THAT is what I mean.
 Real, natural fats are awesome for good reason: They’re stable (that’s what saturated means), and they’re nutritious.
 Ghee, especially, is chock-full of nutrition.
 Isn’t that what we need?
 Nutrition?

 We don’t need more dogma or another diet plan.
-We need nutrition.”
+We need nutrition.

 The secret to why ghee is good for you is the fat-soluble vitamins it contains.
 These fat-soluble vitamins, which Dr. Chris Masterjohn has emphasized work together in the body, are incredibly important for skin health.

 When you eat ghee, it benefits your skin; I’ve also observed that it works topically when applied as a balm!
 As I discuss in The Purely Primal Skincare Guide, oil-based skincare actually helps balance and nourish problem skin.

 The nutrient that makes ghee from properly-raised animals really special is the little-known fat-soluble vitamin called vitamin K2, which works with fat-soluble vitamin A, which is also found in ghee.

-(Another important fat-soluble vitamin that works with A and K2 is vitamin D, which we can get from the sun, seafood, and egg yolks.
+Another important fat-soluble vitamin that works with A and K2 is vitamin D, which we can get from the sun, seafood, and egg yolks.
 Here’s a science-y post that explains lots more about this nutrient.
 Interestingly, not only is vitamin K2 present in ghee, which is a highly saturated fat, but it just might be K2 (specifically, lack of K2) that actually IS an important factor in determining heart disease risk.
 (As The Target Lady would say, “Ironic!”)

 - It’s saturated, and therefore stable, as I discuss in Eat the Yolks.
 (This means it’s super safe to cook with!)